If they build that mosque, the Cordoba Center, near ground zero, why not have the trial of Khalid Sheikh Mohammed there?

 And Obama's doing the best he can.

-Stephen Green, economics lecturer, Baylor University said we are really in a tough spot right now.
+Stephen Green, economics lecturer, Baylor University, said, we are really in a tough spot right now.

-Well, how do how wrote this piece?
+Well, how to how who wrote this piece?

 Paul Harris.